 How To Use SweeTango Apples

-Snacking, salads, and baking
+Snacking, salads, juicing, baking, cooking and freezing

 When Can I Find SweeTango Apples

 SweeTango apples are available from late August through November.
 Stemilt’s SweeTango’s go to stores in the western U.S., but the apple is available nationwide and in Canada.

 - Minneiska is the cultivar name for SweeTango apples.